Ly$\alpha$ emission as a sensitive probe of feedback-regulated LyC escape from dwarf galaxies: Methods

 \subsubsection{MHD and cosmic rays}

 A MHD solver based on a constrained transport scheme (CT) \citep{Fromang06, Teyssier06} is used.
 This algorithm attempts to ensure the solenoidal constraints of the magnetic fields ($\nabla \cdot \vec{B} = 0$) down to numerical precision.
 The simulations explore two magnetic seeding models: one is a uniform primordial magnetic field \citep{Martin-Alvarez18} and the other is SN-injected magnetic fields \citep{Martin-Alvarez21}.
 For the latter model, SNe injects small-scale circular loops of magnetic field and 1 percent of their energy as magnetic energy of $E_{\rm inj, mag}=0.01 E_{\rm SN}\sim 10^{49}$~erg.
+The magnetic field in the simulation is evolved according to the induction equation, and in those models that feature it, through magnetised SN feedback.
+The average relative divergence in the presence of magnetised SN feedback remains very small $(dx_{\rm cell} \nabla \cdot B / B) < 10^{-9}$ (this magnetised feedback is presented in \citealt{Martin-Alvarez21}; see their Fig.2 for a review of magnetic divergence in simulations featuring this model).
+During star formation events, the local magnetic field is not modified, and consequently the divergence of the magnetic field remains unchanged.

 The CR implementation adopted in \textsc{RAMSES} \citep{Dubois16, Dubois19} accounts for both CR diffusion and streaming.
 The diffusion coefficient used is $\kappa_\parallel = 3\cdot 10^{28} {\rm cm}^2 {\rm s}^{-1}$, consistent with $\gamma$ ray observations \citep{Ackermann12} and simulations \citep{Salem16}.
 Beyond diffusion and streaming, hadronic and Coulomb cosmic ray cooling \citep{Guo&Oh08} are also included.
 The energy source for CR in the simulation is SNe explosion and each SN event injects a CR energy of $E_{\rm CR} = f_{\rm CR}\cdot E_{\rm SN} = 10^{50} {\rm ergs}$.
 The choice of $f_{\rm CR}=0.1$ is motivated by observations of SN remnants \citep{Morlino&Caprioli12, Helder13}.